varun183/RealTimeChatApp/README.md

-# RealTimeChatApp Built using React and Frirebas
+# RealTimeChatApp Built using React and Frirebase